 Chicago Firearm Charges

-The 2nd Amendment to the U.S. Constitution states: "A well regulated Militia, being necessary to the security
+2nd Amendment of the U.S. Constitution states: "A well regulated Militia, being necessary to the security

-of a free State, the right of the people to keep and bear Arms, shall not be infringed."
+of a free State, the right of the people to keep and bear Arms, shall

 The 2nd Amendment's application is expanding in Illinois; however,